peterflynn/brackets-regex-editor/README.md

 Inline Regex Editor for Brackets
 ================================
-Inline regular expression editor for JavaScript code: test out matching, etc. Just put your cursor on a regular expression literal and press Ctrl+E.
+Inline regular expression editor for JavaScript code: enter test strings and see matches in real time as you edit the regexp.
+Just put your cursor on a regular expression literal and press Ctrl+E to bring up the editor.

+Displays regular expressions with full colored syntax highlighting, and highlights matching parentheses (intelligently ignoring any escaped ones) when the cursor is next to one.

 How to Install